 Two of Ireland’s finest playwrights and directors Jim Nolan and Jimmy Murphy will chat writing, process and legacy.
 Poet Mark Roper will host a beginners poetry workshop plus lots more.

-On the final day of the festival, Imagine is honour Eric Sweeney with oh, this hectic world, the last piece Eric composed.
+On the final day of the Imagine Arts Festival, they will honour Eric Sweeney with oh, this hectic world, the last piece he composed.
 The setting for this will be 10 classic Japanese haikus selected by the poet Mark Roper, who had collaborated with Eric on many ventures over many years.

 Composer and pianist Marian Ingoldsby, a close friend and colleague of Eric’s at WIT for over 25 years, has very kindly agreed to step in to play Eric’s music.

-More information can be found on their website here.
+More information can be found on the Imagine Arts Festival website here.